samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

   |----------- |-------------
   |`token`{:.param}   |The access token provided by SAMI after authentication.

 The easiest way to capture an access token is by using our [API Console](https://api-console.samsungsami.io/sami) or creating a sample app or script (for example, with our [PHP SDK](/sami/native-SDKs/php-SDK.html)), authenticating with your Samsung Account credentials and capturing the token returned by SAMI.

 **Never** share your access token.
 This is unique to you, and if you share it, malicious users will be able to read and write data on your behalf!
 (And it will be your fault!)
+{:.warning}

 The SAMI Device Simulator works in two main modes:

 - An interactive mode, where you can execute commands (such as listing devices) and see the results.
 - An automated mode, in which pre-recorded scenarios are defined through a simple JSON configuration file and (when appropriate) pre-recorded data sets.
-Developers can enter real data or can use the Simulator to generate random data.
+Developers can enter real data or use the Simulator to generate random data.

-Type the "?" command to get a full list of the available commands supported in the Device Simulator.
-Some comands are used in an interactive mode while others are used in an automated mode.
+Type the `?` command to get a full list of the available commands supported in the Device Simulator.
+Different commands are available in each Device Simulator mode.

 ![device simulator help screen](/images/docs/sami/demos-tools/device-simulator-help.png){:.lightbox}